 Young people can start their careers at Geberit with a commercial, industrial or technical apprenticeship.
 Whether plastics technologist or industrial clerk, the aim is to impart all the skills that are required for apprentices to pursue their chosen careers in a professional, independent and responsible manner.

-A focus is placed on the standardized global performance assessment, development and compensation process (PDC).
-The goal here is to reinforce the performance culture, increase transparency and better recognize and promote talent.
-Remuneration policies are based on standardized job assessments and salary levels for the relevant country.
+A focus is placed on the standardised global Performance Assessment, Development and Compensation process (PDC).
+The goal here is to reinforce the performance culture, increase transparency and better recognise and promote talent.
+Remuneration policies are based on standardised job assessments and salary levels for the relevant country.
 A central element of the process is that several supervisors assess the performance, development and compensation of an employee together.
 Although this group process is time-consuming, experience suggests a high level of acceptance and effectiveness.
-The PDC process was expanded in 2014 to include further employees on a country-specific basis and around 1,250 employees or 20% of the entire workforce are now involved.
+Almost all employees of the previous Geberit Group – with the exception of manual workers – are now incorporated in the PDC process.
+The circle of participants is currently being extended to include managers of the former Sanitec Group; their employees in non-productive areas are to be fully incorporated in the near future.

 G4-LA9 Employee education and further training